-Ethereum’s Ether witnessed another spurt in prices in 2018 due to the popularity of Initial Coin offerings or ICOs.
+Ethereum’s Ether witnessed another spurt in price in 2018 due to the popularity of Initial Coin Offerings or ICOs.
 Over 80% of all ICOs depend on the Ethereum blockchain for virtual currency creation and issuance.32 The ICO is a crowdfunding method for the early stages of a cryptocurrency project which peaked in 2018.
 During that year, $7.8 billion was raised for more than 1,000 projects.3334

 Some of the prominent advocates of Bitcoin Cash consider it closer to Satoshi Nakamoto’s original vision.
 They believe that it is better to expand the cryptocurrency’s block size to support payment service applications.
 The increased block size will enable faster adoption of Bitcoin Cash as a medium for daily transactions and pit it against credit card processing giants.36

 In November 2018, Bitcoin Cash again underwent a fork and bifurcated Bitcoin Cash ABC and Bitcoin Cash SV (Satoshi Vision).
 It is the Bitcoin Cash ABC that is referred to as Bitcoin Cash now.

 Onwards: Cryptocurrencies Become Mainstream

 Since 2014, trading crypto has started to become mainstream.
 However, due to its volatility, opportunities to spend cryptocurrencies have been relatively limited.